 Your goal as a freelancer should be to make your client's life easier, and it should reflect on your proposal.
 Tell them how you can reduce their workload and help them focus on other tasks.

 Will You Make the Client Succeed?

 Your proposal plays a vital role in increasing your chances of getting a client.
-Here are a few helpful tips to increase your chances of getting your proposal shortlisted.
+Here are a few helpful tips on how to write Upwork proposals to increase your chances of getting shortlisted by a client.

 Read the Job Description and Restate the Requirements

 Many clients use a "read the description" test to check if the bidding freelancers have read the description fully.
 They include a special word somewhere in the description and require freelancers to include it at the start of their proposal.

 If you flunk this test, the clients will not even read your proposal, regardless of how well it was written.
 So, make sure that you read the entire job description.

 Even if the client doesn't have a test, acknowledge in your first line that you have read and understood the job requirements by restating the client's requirements.

 Use your cover letter to ask questions about anything you're unsure of.
 This will show your client that you actually read the job description and are not afraid to seek clarification to get on the same page as your client.